 There’s no direct train line between Kilkenny and Cork, but the bus takes just two and a half hours.
 Visit Cork’s attractions: the English Market, the Shandon District, and the ‘South Parish’ Walk, for instance.

 While in Cork, take the train out to tour Cobh, the charming coastal destination with a museum dedicated to the Titanic.
-There’s also Blarney Castle, where legend holds that if you kiss the stone, you’ll gain a silver tongue!
+There’s also Blarney Castle, where legend holds that you’ll gain a silver tongue if you kiss the stone!

 You’ll reach Killarney within an hour and a half of leaving Cork, whether you go by train or bus.
-Try to stay in Killarney for at least three nights to see the city and fit in a couple of day tours.
+Try to stay in Killarney for at least two nights to see the city and fit in a couple of day tours.

 Killarney is the ideal base for day trips to the eponymous national park, the Ring of Kerry, the Dingle Peninsula, and the Skellig Islands, all of which are on many bucket lists for Ireland.
 If you’d like to spend more time in the countryside, you can easily swap Killarney for the Skellig Islands.

 Stop 5: Limerick